Abhi24052004/Assignment05/README.md

 Task 1: Create a Dictionary of Student Marks

-Problem Statement: Write a Python program that:
-1. Creates a dictionary where student names are keys and their marks are values.
-2. Asks the user to input a student's name.
+This Python program allows the user to input a student's name and retrieves their marks from a predefined dictionary.
-3. Retrieves and displays the corresponding marks.
-4. If the student’s name is not found, display an appropriate message.
+If the student does not exist in the dictionary, the program displays **"Student not found."**

+It demonstrates the use of:
+- Dictionaries (dict)
+- User input (input())
+- Dictionary methods (.get())

 Task 2: Demonstrate List Slicing